sirohisushen/sirohisushen/README.md

 - 📄 Know about my experiences [https://linkedin.com/in/sushensirohi](https://linkedin.com/in/sushensirohi)

-- ⚡ Fun fact **I have been lifting weights and practicing boxing since 4 years**
+- ⚡ Fun fact **I have been lifting weights and boxing for 4 years**

 <h3 align="left">Connect with me:</h3>
 <p align="left">